A major figure in world music, Jimmy Cliff has painstakingly crossed many rivers to become an international superstar.

 hustle, often eliminating boredom and depression.

-Your world is plastic; Can see through to the other side,
+Your world is plastic; you can see through to the other side.

 Jimmy Cliff sings 'Synthetic World.'

-There’s a day of feasting and a day of famine, Day of
+There’s a day of feasting and a day of famine, a day of

-sadness and a day of joy, You could see in the day of feasting, Life isn’t just
+sadness and a day of joy.
+You could see on the day of feasting that life isn’t just

 a little play-like toy.,

-So the day arrived when you least expected, Cos you always thought you were well protected, Now you feel like a fish out of water, So now you’re wondering what’s the matter.
+So the day arrived when you least expected it, because you always thought you were well protected.
+Now you feel like a fish out of water, so now you’re wondering what’s the matter.

-So the day arrived when you least expected, Cos you always thought you were well protected, Now you feel like a fish out of water, So now you’re wondering what’s the matter.
+So the day arrived when you least expected it, because you always thought you were well protected.
+Now you feel like a fish out of water, so now you’re wondering what’s the matter.

-change the Rhythm of playing reggae, But never ever, Change the message,” sings
+change the rhythm of playing reggae, but never change the message,” sings

 Lucky Dube in Reggae Strong, because it’s music that carries the message of